A diverse mix of lateral thinking, creative, and visual puzzles specifically mixed to stimulate your child’s creative energies

 14/.
 What’s this?

-This lateral thinking puzzle gets a little harder for those that are doing well.
+This puzzle gets a little harder for those that are doing well.

 Lateral thinking puzzle 7 for kids